 I began dreaming of flying since my first discovery flight in a 1942 gull-wing Stinson Reliant outside the Tillamook cheese factory in Oregon, when I was 5 years old.
 I started flight training in 2009 and became a certified flight instructor in 2010, eventually receiving my single and multi-engine instrument flight instructor ratings.
 My background includes flying some charter operations in a Citation, flying for a regional airline, and becoming an Airframe and Powerplant mechanic as well as receiving my Inspector Authorization (I/A).
 As the Director of Maintenance, I enjoy the challenges and rewards that come along with the job whether it’s a new Dynon Avionics panel design and install, researching an aircraft system, or working through an annual inspection for a customer.
 I am extremely passionate for aviation and enjoy sharing what I've learned with others and I am committed to safety first and growing knowledgeable aviators.

 I have been a fan of aviation since I was a kid.
 I spent many years of my life dreaming of becoming a pilot and at the young age of 37 I earned my private pilot certificate.
 I continued on through the ranks eventually earning my single and multi-engine instrument flight instructor ratings as well as my multi-engine Airline Transport Pilot certificate.
 I began teaching guitar in 1998 and found that I have a love for education and felt that I connected well with my students.
 I have been blessed in the fact that I have been able to continue on teaching the things that I am most passionate about including music and guitar, martial arts, and aviation.
 My approach to being a certified flight instructor is to train my students to be professional pilots, even if they have no plans to make a career of it.
 Professional aviators are safety-conscious and take fewer risks.
-As Chief Pilot of our private charter service, I strive to provide a safe and comfortable flight for our customers and give them the peace of mind they deserve.
 I believe that my excitement and passion for flying comes through to our students and customers while maintaining a high level of safety.

 Jim and Ruth Pylant